 - Film Index International: An information resource produced in collaboration with the British Film Institute, indexing films from over 170 countries.

 - Internet Archive: Free digital library of moving images and texts, including entire films.

 - Internet Movie Database (IMDb): An online database offering information on films, television programmes, actors, production crew, biographies, plot summaries and trivia.
-Also Glossary of Film Terms.
+See also Glossary of Film Terms.

-- National Archives: View government public information films here.
+- The National Archives: View government public information films here.

 - Screen Online: A website devoted to the history of British film and television, and to Britain's social history as revealed by film and television.

 - Senses of Cinema: A Melbourne-based online film journal devoted to the serious and eclectic discussion of cinema.
 There is a useful database on directors.

 - Simply Scripts: A database of hundreds of downloadable scripts, screenplays, and transcripts of current and classic movies, television, anime, unproduced and radio shows.